 Whether you're arriving by air, train, car or cruising into Wellington harbour on board a ferry or cruise ship, you'll find it's easy to get to Wellington

 Flying into Wellington is a breeze, with direct connectivity from all over New Zealand, Australia, Fiji and Singapore, across a variety of airlines.
 Less than an hour's flight from most regional centres, Air New Zealand and Jetstar both offer frequent domestic services.

 You can also fly non-stop to Wellington from all major eastern Australian cities (Sydney, Melbourne, Brisbane and Gold Coast).
-Book with Air New Zealand, Qantas, Virgin Australia, Jetstar or Singapore Airlines for an easy 3-4 hour hop across the ditch.
+Book with Air New Zealand, Qantas, Virgin Australia, or Jetstar for an easy 3-4 hour hop across the ditch.

 The picturesque three-and-a-half hour journey through the Marlborough Sounds is serviced by two companies - Interislander and Bluebridge, with several departure times throughout the day.
 Taking a vehicle is as easy as parking in a carpark building - just drive on and drive off.